Obsidian-StudiosInc/entrance/README.md

 broken code.
 Rather than fix as is, looking to replace functionality with new code and different ways of accomplishing similar functionality.

 This generation is currently in development, and should be usable.
 Please open issues for any problems encountered.
-Which should be expected given the state of the project.

 ### 2nd Generation
 Sometime later another came along,